 5. Update your blog

-We’ve lost count of the number of websites that haven’t updated their blog since their site went live.
+I’ve lost count of the number of websites that haven’t updated their blog since their site went live.
 It’s disappointing to click on a blog and find one post promising loads of interesting content, top tips and updates that have never materialised.
 If your blog has not been updated in the last 12 months, then visitors might wonder if you are even still in business.

 If you have a blog page on your website (many web designers add these in as standard), then either ask for it to be removed or make sure you add content regularly.

 Of course, our recommendation would be to maintain your blog and fill it full of valuable content.
 Blogging regularly can help improve SEO, generate more website traffic and win more business.
-(Learn more about content marketing here).

 Your website is your online shop, and just like a shop, it needs to be kept looking its best.
 You never know when someone will be visiting for the first time.